gblanc25/cs171-project/README.md

 [Link to project video](https://youtu.be/Njn7AN9JN3k)

 Below, we outline documentation for each of our four main visuals.
 All of these visuals are our own code (though they do use some outside functions), and the only main use of a separate library is <b>fullpage.js</b> for the template and scrolling features on our site.
+A description of our data can be found in the data folder.

 <hr>